US STOCKS-Dow, S&P 500 slip with energy, Wal-Mart; Nasdaq gains

 By Caroline Valetkevitch

-NEW YORK, Feb 19 The Dow and S&P 500 eased on Thursday following declines in energy shares and a disappointing outlook from Wal-Mart, while the Nasdaq hit another 15-year high as Priceline shares jumped.
+NEW YORK, Feb 19 The Dow and S&P 500 indexes edged lower in afternoon trading on Thursday following further declines in energy shares and a disappointing outlook from Wal-Mart, while the Nasdaq gained.

-Uncertainty over prospects of a debt deal with Greece added to investor caution.
-Germany rejected a Greek proposal for a six-month extension to its euro zone loan agreement, saying it fell short of conditions set out by the country's euro zone partners.

-A drop in shares of Wal-Mart Stores Inc weighed down the Dow after the company cut its sales outlook, citing the stronger dollar.
-Shares dropped 3.2 percent to $83.52.
-Wal-Mart also said it would raise entry-level wages to $9 an hour.
+A drop in shares of Wal-Mart Stores weighed down the Dow after the company cut its sales outlook, citing the impact of a stronger dollar.
+Shares fell 2.6 percent to $84.08.

-Boosting the Nasdaq, which rose for a seventh straight session, Priceline Group shares rallied 8.5 percent to $1,218.05 on its results.
-The stock also was the S&P 500's largest daily percentage gainer.
+On the upside, Priceline Group rallied 8.1 percent to $1,214.34 on its results.
+The stock was the largest percentage gainer on both the Nasdaq and S&P 500.

-The S&P energy index fell 0.8 percent while shares of Exxon Mobil dropped 1.7 percent to $89.44 as oil prices slid a second day following another big weekly build in U.S. crude inventories.
+The S&P Energy index was down 0.5 percent, among the biggest decliners for S&P sectors.
+Exxon Mobil fell 1.1 percent to $90.02 as oil prices slid following data that showed another big weekly build in U.S. crude inventories.

-The decline in energy prices has eroded the profits of oil companies, and many have cut 2015 spending plans.
-But S&P 500 fourth-quarter earnings overall have been better than expected.
+The decline in energy prices has eroded the profits of oil companies, with many cutting 2015 spending plans in a bearish sign for economic growth prospects.
+Late Wednesday, Marathon Oil said it would trim its 2015 capital budget by 20 percent, the second reduction of that magnitude since December.
+Its shares were flat at $29.02 on Thursday.

-"I think it's likely to stay strong.
-The rally is broadening out, and many more sectors are being included now as strong performers," said Bruce Zaro, chief technical strategist at Bolton Global Asset Management in Boston.

-For the whole S&P 500, earnings for the quarter are up 6.5 percent from a year ago, above a Jan.
-1 estimate for 4.2 percent growth, Thomson Reuters data showed.
-The S&P 500 index is up 1.9 percent since the start of the year.

-S&P utilities, down 1.1 percent, had the biggest decline among sectors, with shares of Scana falling 1.9 percent to $58.27 following its results.
+"Right now, the majority view is that oil won't really start to go up until the middle of the year," said Clem Miller, portfolio manager at Wilmington International Funds in Baltimore, Maryland.

+Investors were cautious as uncertainty continued over the prospects of a debt deal with Greece.

+The German finance ministry rejected a new proposal from Athens for an extension of its bailout program, saying it fell short of conditions set out by the country's euro zone partners.
+On Wednesday, a Greek government spokesperson said the country aimed to conclude a deal with its euro zone partners "soon."

-The biggest percentage decliner in the S&P 500 was Host Hotels & Resorts, down 7.1 percent at $21.87, after a disappointing forecast.
+The biggest percentage decliner in the S&P 500 was Host Hotels & Resorts, down 7.3 percent at $21.82, after giving a disappointing forecast.

-About 6 billion shares changed hands on U.S. exchanges, below the 7.1 billion average for the month to date, according to BATS Global Markets.

-The S&P 500 posted 66 new 52-week highs and one new lows; the Nasdaq Composite recorded 104 new highs and 22 new lows.
-(Editing by Bernadette Baum and Nick Zieminski)
+The benchmark S&P 500 index was posting 60 new 52-week highs and 1 new lows; the Nasdaq Composite was recording 92 new highs and 18 new lows.
+(Additional reporting by Ryan Vlastelica; Editing by Bernadette Baum)

 * Delta and Aeromexico strike multi-year deal with the Mexican national team